 “Excessive restrictions on vaping through banning disposables and restricting flavours could undermine and reverse the UK’s world-leading progress on smoking reduction, which has seen the UK achieve the fastest declines in smoking rates in Europe over the last decade.
 The proposed ban and restrictions will only serve to hand a big part of the regulated nicotine market to criminals on a silver platter.”

-The announcement also revealed plans for new powers to restrict vaping flavours, despite the Royal College of Physicians expressing the importance of flavours in their submission to the consultation on youth vaping held at the end of last year.
+The Tory Government were also seeking new powers to restrict vaping flavours, despite the Royal College of Physicians expressing the importance of flavours in their submission to the consultation on youth vaping held at the end of last year.
+Fortunately, the Tobacco and Vapes Bill which sought these powers was not passed before the dissolution of the previous government, and will not be coming into law.

 We plan to continue to petition for better enforcement of current regulations, and advocate for an action plan that tackles youth vaping without restricting or removing products which are an important harm-reduction tool for millions of adult smokers and vapers.
 Mr Kuttruf concludes: